Alpinism at the Olympic Games: History

-Members of the 1922 British Mount Everest expedition.

 Medals for feats of alpinism were initially floated as part of the first Olympic Congress in 1894, where it was suggested by the committee tasked with drawing up a list of sports.
 A prize for alpinism (as well as game hunting) was considered for the 1912 Olympic Games, but the International Olympic Committee (IOC) decided against it for several reasons, including practicability, risk to human life and the lack of an exceptional feat of alpinism between 1908 and 1911.

+Everest medals

 The first alpinism medals, in 1924, were given to the members of the unsuccessful 1922 British Mount Everest expedition led by Charles Granville Bruce.
 They were given out at the closing ceremony of the 1924 Winter Olympics in Chamonix, but bore the inscription of the 1924 Summer Olympics in Paris.
-21 people: the thirteen British expedition members, seven Sherpas who died during the ascent and one Nepalese soldier (Tejbir Bura) were awarded medals.
-There is some doubt as to whether all awardees, or the Sherpas' families, received them.
+21 people: all 13 of the European members of the expedition, the seven porters who died in an avalanche during the ascent and one Nepalese soldier (Tejbir Bura) were awarded medals.
+There is some doubt as to whether all awardees, or the porters' families, received them.